psibi/rucredstash/DEVELOPMENT.md

 * Miniature version of get algorithm
 * Miniature version of put algorithm
 * Full version of delete algorithm (At least that's what I believe)
+* Full version of keys subcommand
+* Full version of list subcommand

 ## Decrypt algorithm